-Eric Racine is vice president, global patient advocacy for Sanofi.
+Eric Racine is vice president, president and head, North America Public Affairs for Sanofi.
 He is responsible for Sanofi’s worldwide patient advocacy strategy to enhance the company’s commitment to patient centricity and strengthen how Sanofi partners with patient advocates.
 Eric joined Sanofi in 2002 and has held progressive leadership positions spanning medical marketing, market access, healthcare policy and corporate affairs.

 Before he joined the pharmaceutical industry, Eric held various academic, clinical and management positions.
 He has a doctor of pharmacy degree from Wayne State University in Michigan and an executive MBA from Rutgers University.